Grizzlies vs. Rockets: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis' 71 games this season have gone over this contest's total of 230.5 points 33 times.
+- Memphis and its opponents have scored more than 233.5 points in 28 of 72 games this season.

-- Memphis has had an average of 228.1 points in its games this season, 2.4 fewer than this matchup's total.
+- Memphis has an average point total of 228.5 in its matchups this year, five fewer points than this game's over/under.

+- So far this season, the Grizzlies have put together a 36-36-0 record against the spread.

+- Memphis has entered the game as favorites 55 times this season and won 42, or 76.4%, of those games.

 Grizzlies vs. Rockets Over/Under Stats